ryan4yin/nixos-rk3588/README.md

    1. download the image and flash it to a sd card first
    2. boot the board with the sd card, and then run `sudo armbian-install` to flash the uboot to the SPI flash(maybe named as `MTD devices`)

-For Rock 5A, we've flashed the uboot to the sdImage by default, so you don't need to flash it into the SPI flash again.
+For Rock 5A, we've bundled the uboot into the sdImage, so you don't need to flash it into the SPI flash manually.

-### Flash NixOS to SD card
+### 2. Flash NixOS to SD card

 Build an sdImage by `nix build`, and then flash it to a sd card using `dd`(please replace `/dev/sdX` with the correct device name of your sd card)):